aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dotx-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOTX to ODP or Online App" h2="Export DOTX to ODP within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The DOTX format is a Microsoft Word template file, which is used to create documents with a consistent look and feel.
+It is a great way to ensure that all documents created from the template have the same formatting, layout, and style.
+However, the DOTX format is not compatible with other applications, such as PowerPoint.
+Therefore, it is necessary to convert DOTX to ODP, which is the OpenDocument Presentation format, in order to use the template in PowerPoint.

+<h2>How Aspose.Total Helps for DOTX to ODP Conversion</h2>

+Aspose.Total for C++ is a powerful file automation API that allows developers to automate the conversion of DOTX to ODP.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+With these APIs, developers can easily convert DOTX to ODP with just a few lines of code.

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOTX to ODP conversion while using two of it's APIs.
-Load your DOTX using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as ODP.
+The process of converting DOTX to ODP involves loading the DOTX file using Aspose.Words for C++ and converting it to HTML.
+Then, the HTML can be loaded via the PowerPoint manipulation C++ API, Aspose.Slides for C++, to create a new presentation.
+Finally, the presentation can be saved as an ODP file.

+Aspose.Total for C++ makes it easy to automate the conversion of DOTX to ODP.
+It is a powerful and reliable API that can be used to quickly and easily convert DOTX files to ODP.
+With Aspose.Total for C++, developers can save time and effort when converting DOTX to ODP.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}